chrrasmussen/Idris2-Erlang/README.md

 Idris 2 supports interactive editing.
 See [Idris 2's download page](https://www.idris-lang.org/pages/download.html) for a list of supported editors.

-In my experience, the Idris 1 extension for [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=zjhmale.Idris) and [Atom](https://atom.io/packages/language-idris) mostly works for Idris 2.
-After installing the extension, you need to change location of the Idris executable to point to `idris2` (or `idris2erl` depending on how you installed it).
+In my experience, the Idris 1 extensions for [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=zjhmale.Idris) and [Atom](https://atom.io/packages/language-idris) mostly works for Idris 2.
+After installing the extension, you need to change location of the Idris executable to point to `idris2erl`.

 ## Documentation